-2 Requirements for HI Conformance assessment
+2 Requirements for HI conformance assessment

-2.1 The approach to conformance testing
+2.1 Approach to conformance testing

-HI software conformance requirements [ADHA2011a] have been created to help software developers develop health software that:
+The conformance requirements [ADHA2025a] help software developers develop health software that:

-- Minimises risks to clinical safety, privacy and information security; - Implements good practice in the acquisition, use and disclosure of healthcare identifiers; - Assists healthcare providers to comply with the Healthcare Identifiers Act 2010 [HIACT2010] and the Healthcare Identifiers Regulations 2010 [HIREGS2010]; and - Achieves the expected benefits of using healthcare identifiers.
+- minimises risks to clinical safety, privacy and information security - implements good practice in the acquisition, use and disclosure of healthcare identifiers - assists healthcare providers to comply with the Healthcare Identifiers Act 2010 [HIACT2021] and the Healthcare Identifiers Regulations 2010 [HIREGS2020] - achieves the expected benefits of using healthcare identifiers.

-Correct use of the HI Service's Individual Healthcare Identifiers (IHIs) will improve the efficiency and quality of health care.
-The adoption of IHIs by healthcare providers with the support of software systems will help to address the management of disparate patient information.
+Correct use of the HI Service's individual healthcare identifiers (IHIs) will improve the efficiency and quality of health care.
+The adoption of IHIs by healthcare providers, with the support of software systems, will help to address the management of disparate patient information.
 Conversely, HI implementations that do not properly manage and use local copies of individual healthcare identifiers may pose a risk to clinical safety and fail to realise the full benefits of using the HI Service's IHIs.